Tiffanirice23/reading-notes/README.md

 <sub> *A  Code Fellows reading journal* </sub>

-# `:speech_balloon:` My name is Tiffani & I am very excited to start a new career!
+# :warning:	My name is Tiffani & I am very excited to start a new career! :warning:

 I am a 27 year old from Pensacola, Florida currently living in Seattle, Washington.
 Previously, I had been managing commercial aviation warehouses for large OEM manufacturers and left once I noticed how many options there are for upward mobility within the tech industry.
 The PNW offers a substantially large selection of developer jobs to choose from, which I am looking foward to!